 Although the example questions above are important to tackle and answer, what is even more critical is uncovering how to go about answering such questions and discovering new questions that people are not asking.

-Conduct advocacy research that leads to the development of new ideas, tools, and insights to support trainees, organizations, and policy makers in STEM around the world.
+Conduct research that leads to the development of new questions, ideas, tools, and insights to support trainees, organizations, and policy makers in science around the world.

 We envision a future where equitable access and exposure to quality training in science is possible for all.
 Our core belief is that education with a strong foundation in science is a critical component for global economic growth, social advancement, and ultimately, global peace.